 With the help of the guidelines and perhaps the assistance of a designer, prepare a sketch of your building façade that outlines your proposal for a renovation.
 Indicate repairs and upgrades, materials, and colours.
-This can also be readily accomplished through the use or descriptive notes/labels added to a photocopy of photograph (of the facade).

-When you have a sketch that satisfies your own requirements and follows guidelines set out in this guide, you will need to "tender" the work which means to ask builders to give you a fixed price bid to undertake the work shown in the sketches/demonstrations.
+When you have a sketch that satisfies your own requirements and follows guidelines set out in this report, you will need to "tender" the work, which means to ask builders to give you a fixed price bid to undertake the work shown in the drawings.

 Be wary of "estimates' that permit flexibility in the final billing.
 Some professional advice may make this part easier for you.
 You may ask to have certain items as separate prices if, for example, you may have to defer some of the work to another year for budget reasons.